 Also at 1270 Gorge Road in Moncton you’ll find the Stilesville Pancake & Pure Maple Syrup Brunch; call 506-384-0843 for details.

-Riverview’s annual Maple Sugar Festival is scheduled for April 5 to 7, 2019.
+Riverview’s annual Maple Sugar Festival takes place in early April.
 There are sugaring demonstrations, camp tours, and bonfires and lots of maple s’mores, pancakes, and syrup, and more!

 If you’re looking for something a little farther away, why not visit La Causerie, a sugar bush camp in the Kent area, about a 40-minute drive from Moncton.
 Contact them for details and check out their lovely restaurant, available for bookings year-round.